marnelfr/udemy.react/README.md

 - storing data in the browser local storage
 - timers and intervals management,...

 But also any action that should be executed in response to some other actions: they are then our dependencies here.

 Side effects may lead to rendering the UI but not directly, and we may not want to execute such of effect everytime React evaluate and render the UI.
 We then need to explicitly indicate they dependencies: what changes their execution should depend on.\
 That's where the ``useEffect()`` hook comes in.
 It's called with two arguments:
 - a function that should be executed **AFTER** every component evaluation **IF** the specified dependencies changed
 - an array of dependencies of this effect

-While all state variables and functions used in the effect function should be added as a dependencies, we've got few exceptions such as:
+While all state/props variables and functions used in the effect function should be added as a dependencies, we've got few exceptions such as:
 - state updating functions,
 - "built-in" APIs or functions
 - variables or functions defined OUTSIDE components

 **All "things" used in the effect function must be added if those "things" could change because the component (or some parent component) re-rendered.**

 **It's also very important to pass specific properties instead of an entire object as a dependency because this may